synkio/synkio-blog/_posts/2013-07-28-temporary-music-love.md

 published: true
 title: Temporary Music Love
 layout: post
-allow_comments: "true"
+allow_comments: "false"
 who: vince
 bio: Vince helps make Synkio
 ---

-Making sure your temporary music choice stays temporary by using the Synkio community.<!--excerpt-->
+Making sure your temporary music choice stays temporary by using the Synkio community<!--excerpt-->.

 Temp love.
 Temporary Love.
 We should know better.
 The clue is in the name, it's 'Temporary...'